opengeospatial/ogcapi-records/proposals/facets/README.md

 The word _Facet_ refers here to a high-level piece of information that is computed over a set of records in a collection.

-An facet can be of several types:
+A facet can be of several types:

 ### Terms facet

-A "terms" facet can be applied to any text property and produces a list of values appearing for a specific property across all matching records, as well as the count of records containing each value.
+A `terms` facet can be applied to any text property and produces a list of values appearing for a specific property across all matching records, as well as the count of records containing each value.

 #### Example